jacobbacker93/notes/README.md

 5. Follow established coding standards and conventions.
 6. Continuously refactor to eliminate complexity and duplication.
 7. And above all, embrace the fact that good code is a form of communication between developers.

+# 2024-02-14
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
+Use a task management tool, such as Trello or Asana, to keep track of tasks and their deadlines.